 They use homemade medicines for the day to day medical issues, although, the government upgraded the local ‘Hikmat’ to a dispensary it can only take care of minor problems.

 Other than Abbas who knew them, we were alien to them.
 Women and girls were camera shy, but they were very comfortable with our female members otherwise.
-Since most of the men were out on the work to clear some landslide blockage, we had the company of boys to cherish the moments.
+Since most of the men were out on the work to clear some landslide blockage, we had the company of boys to enjoy our moments.

-Jobs and business opportunities for Shigarthang people are as bleak as their cold nights and those who get hold of some education from the colleges and universities of GB.
-They say they are not considered and accepted in universities and for the jobs in other parts of the country.
+Jobs and business opportunities for Shigarthang people are as bleak as their cold nights and those who get hold of some education from the colleges and universities of GB, they are not considered and accepted in universities and for the jobs in other parts of the country.

 While we were on our way to Shigarthang, we could see small solar plates here and there on some rooftops of houses on the route, but Shigarthang people don’t seem to be interested in changing their ancestral way of life.
 They are still comfortable with lanterns.

 Shigarthang is a place unique in its way.
 The fragrance of wild roses, apricot and walnut trees engulf the entire land.
-In summers, when the water is high, the river roars that only the strong hearted can see it for a long.
+In summers, when the water is high, the river roars that only the strong-hearted can bear it.

 According to locals, besides Apple, the valley produces over 70 kinds of Apricots.
 Unfortunately, 80% of the fruit gets wasted as there is no proper connectivity between Shigarthang and the world.